MartinXPN/arc-challenge/README.md

 # ARC Challenge

 ## TODO
-- [ ] Implement separate prediction functions with retries for GPT and Claude
+- [ ] Implement a separate client with retries for GPT
-- [x] Add `cache_control` option to Claude
 - [ ] Predict with `n` parameter for GPT (for batch prediction)

 ## Augmentations